crim-ca/weaver/docs/source/processes.rst

     is needed to obtain the *Results* presented in the above table.

-    Note that a `synchronous` execution can also make use of the :ref:`Results Request <proc_op_result>` operation to obtain the outputs again at a later time, or to request alternate representations, or retrieve additional :term:`Job` information such as logs or metadata.
+    Note that a `synchronous` execution can also make use of the :ref:`Results Request <proc_op_result>` operation to obtain the outputs again at a later time, to request alternate output representations, or retrieve additional :term:`Job` information such as logs and metadata.

 .. note::
     Combinations using |none| indicate that the parameter is **omitted entirely** from the request.